suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 # [fit] Computers are _very_ good at conditions and loops.

-    In fact, computers are mostly machines that work with conditions and loops.
+    Computers are primarily machines that work with conditions and loops.

 ---